-Taproot is open.
+Taproot is open for business.

 How will this project benefit Lopezians who are not food producers?